open-switch/opx-build/README.md

 # opx-build
-This repository contains build information for OpenSwitch OPX.
+This repository contains build information for OpenSwitch OPX Base.

-## Get OpenSwitch
+## Get OpenSwitch Base
 There are two ways to get the image:
 - **Download and install binaries** — see Installation below for complete information, **or**
 - **Build from scratch** — see the step-by-step instructions below to build the project.